Student Handbook: Section 4: Residential Living Policies

 - Wifi-enhancement devices

-Residents may not be involved in defenestration, the act of causing an object to fall out of a window.
+Residents may not be involved in defenestration, the act of causing an object to fall or be thrown out of a window.
 This includes, but is not limited to trash, ashes, cigarette butts, or any other items or fluids.
 Students found responsible for violating this policy may be relocated to another residence hall, or removed from campus housing immediately.
-Students will be responsible for any damage caused to University or private property damaged in the act of throwing something out the window.
+Students will be responsible for any injury and/or damage caused to University or private property caused by defenestration.
 Other sanctions may apply as well, based on the nature of the incident.

 All first-time, full-time students who reside outside of a 30-mile radius from campus are required to live in on-campus housing during their first two (2) years at Daemen University (four consecutive semesters total).
 If a student is commuting from home and residing with a parent(s) or legal guardian(s), they are exempt from the on-campus residency requirement.